Valuing Black Life, Histories and Futures: Perspectives from Temerty Medicine

 We asked Black learners, staff and faculty across Temerty Medicine to answer this question.
 Their reflections touch on literature, family, community involvement and much more, reminding us all to appreciate Black culture all year long — with creativity and intent.

-MScOT Candidate, Occupational Science & Occupational Therapy
+MScOT Student, Occupational Science & Occupational Therapy

 I enjoy and celebrate Black life, histories, and futures in a number of ways, which begins with recognizing the historical barriers that have affected the Black community.
 Although historical barriers have had profound impacts that have led to racial marginalization, our society is beginning to recognize systematic and institutionalized discrimination.